 To better understand how to use assignation rules, you can have a look at Owebia Shipping's documentation.

-So as to define your own assignation rules for a store, go to Catalog > Manage Stores, choose a store and click on Edit.
-In the Order/Inventory assignation Rules tab, you have the possibility to define your own rules for that store.
+So as to define your own assignation rules for a point of sale, go to Catalog > Manage POS/Warehouses, choose a point of sale and click on Edit.
+In the Order/Inventory assignation Rules tab, you have the possibility to define your own rules for that point of sale.
 However, if you can't see that tab, you probably didn't configure your preferences in order to be able to use assignation rules (Go to the following step Step 4: Manage your preferences).

 Here we are!
 The final step which consists in configuring your preferences.
 There you can choose to use or not the assignation rules.